-Remember you must not infuse if you have signs of an untreated infection.
-These can be feeling generally unwell, feeling hot or cold, having a temperature or specific symptoms like a persistent cough or symptoms of a urine infection (lower stomach pains, pain on passing urine, passing urine more frequently).
+Remember you must not inject if you have symptoms of an untreated infection.
+These can be feeling generally unwell, feeling hot or cold, having a temperature or specific symptoms like a persistent cough or symptoms of a water (urine) infection (lower stomach pains, pain on passing urine, passing urine more frequently).

-If you are unsure, delay your infusion and phone the neuromuscular nurse for advice.
-If tests show that you have an infection, then you should only have your next IVIG infusion when you have started taking antibiotics and you are feeling well.
+If you are unsure, delay your injection and telephone the neuromuscular nurse for advice.
+Only inject when you have started taking antibiotics to treat the infection and you are feeling well.

-You must have antihistamine (e.g. Piriton (chlorpheniramine) 4mg or cetirizine 10mg) and paracetamol at home - remember to check the expiry dates periodically.
+Do not inject when you are in a rush - mistakes are more likely to happen.
+You must have antihistamine (e.g. Piriton (chlorphenamine) 4mg or cetirizine 10mg) and paracetamol at home and check the expiry dates periodically.